ChigozieCO/aws-bootcamp-cruddur-2023/journal/week4.md

 To improve the functionality of our app, to allow users send cruds (think instant short messaging, think tweets) which will populate the application, we need to improve our codebase.

-The first thing we did was create a `create_activity.sql` file.
+The first thing we did was create a `create.sql` file.
 It's contents:

 ```py
 INSERT INTO (